s14990/Indoor/README.md

 https://sleepy-ridge-96418.herokuapp.com/users/4/near_users

--Used rspec for few tests of model and controllers(only basic ones) -Used factory for hobby with Faker (not sure there was no sense in that) -Added error handling as we were doing it on RoR/LevelUp
+-Used rspec for few tests of model and controllers(only basic ones) -Used factory for hobby with Faker (not sure there was any point in that) -Added error handling as we were doing it on RoR/LevelUp